 Karen Bergin is the editor of the Microsoft Citizenship Blog and Director of Citizenship and Public Affairs, responsible for global corporate citizenship communications.

-She has worked at Microsoft for more than twelve years; prior to moving to the US four years ago, she lead the corporate communications and CSR teams in the UK and the PR team in Australia.
+She has worked at Microsoft for more than twelve years; prior to moving to the US in 2008, she lead the corporate communications and CSR teams in the UK and the PR team in Australia.
 During that time, she and her team won numerous awards including ‘Best PR in IT Industry’ for four years and Best Online Press Centre in IT Industry’ (both MORI UK).
 She also created a leadership stakeholder management methodology which was implemented by Microsoft worldwide.

 Karen is fascinated by all areas of communications and in particular the impact upon company and individual brands.
 She ran her own business in reputation management for two years, coaching senior leaders and their teams on personal communication strategies and institutional programs: Clients included British Telecom, City Of London Police, Edelman, HSBC, Microsoft, Serious Organized Crime Agency and Weber Shandwick.

 Mother to a young daughter, outside of work Karen spends some of her time singing Disney songs and browsing antique malls - occasionally at the same time.

 Yvonne Thomas, senior program manager in the Community Affairs Department at Microsoft, leads Microsoft Elevate America, a national program that provides individuals across the country with the technology skills and other resources they need to successfully prepare for job opportunities in today's changing economy.

 In this role, she sets the strategy for and manages the implementation of Microsoft Elevate America and the Microsoft Elevate America Veterans Initiative.
 She works closely with nonprofit organizations, governments and businesses in the U.S. on these programs and broadly on the issues of employability and workforce development.